urs-vrc/community/competitive/competitive_conduct.md

 - Teaming.
 - Potential bugs / exploits.

-**Any breach of these rules can be met with the following punishment's as necessary**
+**Any breach of these rules can be met with the following punishments as necessary**

 -Point deduction
 -Placement Penalty